An overview of the latest progress of the DICOM standard from the recent base standard meeting

 other use cases justify them.

-This supplement was voted to be ready to go out for
+This supplement was voted ready for Final Text and

 This supplement introduces Service Classes for